Saloon and Bar Employees in Kentucky, 1870-1920(start date: 1860 - end date: 1930)

-One way to control African Americans' access to alcohol was to minimize the number of colored-owned saloons and bars, and to keep them located in the segregated neighborhoods.
+One way to control African Americans' access to alcohol was to minimize the number of colored-owned saloons and bars and to keep them located in segregated neighborhoods.
 The town council in a city could veto a request for a saloon or bar license for any reason.
-Also, the licenses were not cheap; in Midway, KY, in 1902, a saloon license cost $600-$900 per year [source: "The Town Council of Midway...," The Evening Bulletin, 01/20/1902, p.3, column 2.
+Also, licenses were not cheap: in Midway in 1902, a saloon license cost $600-$900 per year [source: "The Town Council of Midway...," The Evening Bulletin, 1/20/1902, p.
+3, col. 2.
 The value of $600 in 1902 was $17,888 in the year 2020.]
-Some white-owned saloons and bars did permit African Americans to patronize their establishments.
-Some did not.
-There was not a Kentucky law that said saloons and bars had to be segregated.
-However, there would be problems if it was thought that there were too many African American patrons, such as was the case in Frankfort, KY, at the train depot area in 1892 [source: "The Depot nuisance," The Frankfort Roundabout, 09/10/1892, p.6].
+Some white-owned saloons and bars did permit African Americans to patronize their establishments, but others did not, although there was no Kentucky law that said saloons and bars had to be segregated.
+However, there would be problems if it were thought that an establishment had too many African American patrons, such as was the case in Frankfort at the train depot area in 1892 [source: "The Depot nuisance," The Frankfort Roundabout, 9/10/1892, p.
+6].
 It was not uncommon for there to be fights in drinking establishments between African American and white men, regardless of who owned the bar.
-Joe King in Paducah, KY, was shot dead at a colored bar after a disagreement with several white men, and Joe was quickly buried the next day because there were no suspects and no witnesses [source: "Body burned," The Paducah Evening Sun, 08/18/1906, p.9].
+Joe King in Paducah was shot dead at a colored bar after a disagreement with several white men; Joe was quickly buried the next day because there were no suspects and no witnesses [source: "Body burned," The Paducah Evening Sun, 8/18/1906, p.
+9].

 Children were also employed in saloons and bars.
-There were at least 70 African American children (less than 18 years old) in the United States who were enumerated in the 1880 U.S. Census as saloon and bar employees.
-This included a few girls who were waitresses.
-One of the youngest child employees was 10-year-old Willie Bird in Atlanta, GA.
-He worked as a bar room boy.
-Willie Bird lived at home with his mother, a baby brother, and a boarder.
-The family lived at 43 Hunter Street.
+At least 70 African American children (less than 18 years old) in the United States were enumerated in the 1880 U.S. Census as saloon and bar employees, including a few girls who were waitresses.
+One of the youngest child employees was 10-year-old Willie Bird in Atlanta, GA, who worked as a bar room boy.
+He lived at home with his mother, baby brother, and a boarder at 43 Hunter Street.
 In Kentucky, 12-year-old William Metcalf was employed in a Hopkinsville saloon.
-He was the oldest male, and second oldest child among the five children of Milly Metcalf who was a washerwoman.
+He was the oldest male and second oldest child among the five children of Milly Metcalf, a washerwoman.
 His name and the names and occupations of other African American employees in Kentucky are listed below.

 1880 U.S. Census: